2013 – 2017 Seasons can be accessed at bottom of this page

 VIDEO COMING SOON….

-On December 29th, 2020 we played a pre-recorded presentation of Annette Sandrock doing voice-over the images and the written words within her poetry book, published in Portugal.
+On December 29th, 2020 we played a pre-recorded presentation of Annette Sandrock reading from her book, over the images and the actual written words as they appeared in her collection of peotry titled Labyrinth, which was published in Portugal.
 How that came to be is an interesting story.
-Clicking on the poster will take you to the FIlms and also to the video of the Q&A that followed.
+Clicking on the poster will take you to the video of the reading and also of the Q&A that followed.

 In Honor Of Marianne Goldberg’s Passing on the Solstice, we celebrate every year with the things Marianne loved; dance, poetry, flying fabric, projections and champagne!